arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 **Stage 1** - Individual - Interface - Queues a set of disk operations and waits for their execution to complete.
 Closes the response channel when all ops are completed.

-**Stage 2** - Shared - Debounced Queue - Debounces disk operations from an input stream and flushes them to the next stage after either reaching a pre-configured maximum batch size or a ticker with a pre-configured interval has elapsed.
-This is used to modulate disk IO and improve the quality of batching in the next stage.
+**Stage 2** - Shared - Debounced Queue - Receives disk operations from an input stream and flushes them to the next stage after either reaching a maximum batch size or a ticker with an interval has elapsed.
+This modulates disk IO and improves the quality of batching in the next stage.

 **Stage 3** - Shared - Batcher - Receives a set of disk operations and batches them into more efficient groups.
 Groups together disk operations that are related to the same file, and then sorts the operations by their